grace-siegwald/grace-siegwald.github.io/README.md

 > **Weather Reader**
-> - A simple application that tells you the weather from the OpenWeatherMap.com API...
+> - An application that tells users the weather from the OpenWeatherMap.com API...
 >
 > 	![WeatherDataScreenshot](https://github.com/user-attachments/assets/26f1a9cd-fd44-4b40-bd19-36ad8b34a2ce)